 - the criteria used to evaluate the agent's performance;

 - the territory e.g. a part of the UK or a country overseas;

 - commission rates and payment terms;

 - whether the agent has responsibility for debt collection and bad debts;

 - the extent of the agent's confidentiality obligations and restrictions on dealing with competitors;

 - the law applicable to the contract and dispute resolution issues.

-If your agent is a "commercial agent" as defined by the relevant legislation, you must bear in mind the provisions of that legislation designed to protect the agent, in particular in relation to minimum notice periods for termination, compensation on termination , commission levels, payment terms, and contractual limitations on the agent's activities after termination.
+If your agent is a "commercial agent" as defined by the Commercial Agents (Council Directive) Regulations 1993 (which remain part of UK law after Brexit), you must bear in mind the provisions of that legislation designed to protect the agent, in particular in relation to minimum notice periods for termination, compensation on termination , commission levels, payment terms, and contractual limitations on the agent's activities after termination.
 These rules have substantially reduced the use of sales agencies.

 Competition law issues are unlikely to be a problem with a normal agency because they generally only apply where the parties to an agreement are separate commercial entities - an agent who simply obtains orders for his principal is not normally considered a separate undertaking.